christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Asander (obvious reference to Alexander), King of Bosphorus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh") aka Brogitarix, king of Galatia aka Ariarathes IX aka Julius Caesar.

-**Appendix B: Who Rewrote History?**\

-History as we know it is totally fraudulent.
-Who was behind the forging of recorded history?

-Likely suspects:

-1. Emperor Augustus and the Flavians (Hiding the Scythian Bloodline)

-Emperor Augustus and the Flavians had motive to hide their Scythian heritage.
-They did not want the people to know that they were ruled by a heriditary (foreign) dynasty.
-They wanted the population to believe that anyone could rise up to the top.

-2. The Church Fathers

-The mainstream claim is that the Library of Alexandria was destroyed by Julius Caesar (48 BC) or Muslim conquest (642 AD).
-The truth is that the final and most devastating burn was ordered by Pope Theophilus I of Alexandria in 391 AD to erase Serapis cult texts that exposed Christianity’s origins.
-Proof: The Nag Hammadi Library (1945) contained Gnostic texts that matched Serapis theology—proving a cover-up, and the "Letter of Hadrian to Servianus" (found in Vindobonensis manuscript) admits: "Those who worship Serapis are Christians… devotees of Serapis call themselves bishops of Christ."

-Pope Theophilus I of Alexandria also destroyed the Serapeum in Alexandria (referred to as the daughter of the Library of Alexandria) in 391 AD.
-Serapis statues were recarved into "St. Peter".

-3. The Vatican

-The Vatican made up the "Council of Nicaea".
-It never happened.
-There is no contemporary records exist of the Council of Nicaea (325 AD).
-The "Council of Nicaea" mirrors the Mithraic Congress of 307 AD where Emperor Galerius declared Sol Invictus the official god of Rome.
-Constantine’s "conversion" was fabricated.
-He remained a Sol Invictus sun-worshipper until death—his coins never feature Christian symbols.
-His last coin (337 AD) depicts him as Sol Comitatus ("Sun Companion"), not Christ.
-The "Chi-Rho" symbol was a later interpolation by Eusebius, who forged Life of Constantine in the 5th century.
-The "Arian Controversy" was a fake debate to disguise the fact that early Christianity was a Roman imperial cult.
-Proof: The "Life of Constantine" by Eusebius was forged in the 5th century to retroactively justify Nicaea, and the Edict of Milan (313 AD) never mentions Jesus—only a vague "Divine Providence".
-Also, the Vatican's greatest forgery was the Donation of Constantine.
-The Vatican forged it in the 8th century to claim Rome.
-It was based on earlier forgeries by Eusebius (a Flavian propagandist).

-4. The Jesuits

-Joseph Justus Scaliger was the Jesuit who likely "authored" most texts historians use today (he had a team of scribes), and Poggio Bracciolini was the guy who collected documents for him and even forged them (there are preserved letters from Bracciolini arranging a forgery with a remote monastery).

-Joseph Justus Scalinger's patron was William the Silent/William of Orange aka William Stadholder aka Guillaume de Gellone who was possibly of jewish descent (the flag of the 8th century William of Orange (Guillaume de Gellone) was a gold star on a blue background and William was known as Cortnes, or "the hooked nose").
-He ruled the independent principality of Orange in France.
-See: https://en.wikipedia.org/wiki/A_Jewish_Princedom_in_Feudal_France

-If William of Orange was not of jewish descent then he was certainly a shabbos goyim who was financed by the jews.
-The Glorious Revolution of 1688 was financed by Sephardic Jewish bankers, including Francisco Lopes Suasso.
-Suasso’s loan was part of a broader network of Jewish financial support for William of Orange.
-Many Sephardic Jewish merchants and bankers, including Suasso’s father-in-law, Manuel Teixeira, contributed to William’s cause.

-There was a Jesuit named Jean Hardouin who said that a 14th Century conspiracy forged practically all literature traditionally believed to have been written before that era.
-He was the official librarian to the King of France.
-He published a book called the Prolegomena and it caused such controversy that the Pope and the King had him come before them and explain himself.
-He defended his work, and refused to retract it, so they threw him in prison.

 **Glossary**